 To find the right kind of blogs, websites, or online editions of print publications, type your specialty and the word “articles” or “guest post” into Google.
 For example, “conflict resolution articles” or “retirement planning guest post.”
-For print publications, you can look them up by subject in online directories of writing markets, such as the one published by Writer’s Market.
+(Don’t use quotes in making your search.)
+For many publications, you can look them up by subject in online directories of writing markets, such as those published by Writer’s Market or Duotrope.

 If you are new to getting your writing published, start with small publications that don’t require writing experience.
 The newsletter of your professional association is an excellent first target.
 Other possibilities are blogs authored by people you know, resource websites for your market niche; newsletters or ezines produced by other professionals with a similar target market; and neighborhood newspapers or advertising periodicals.

 When you have some venues in mind, don’t just write an article or post and submit it until you check their editorial guidelines.
 Many print publications and some online venues and blogs prefer that you query them first.
 Look for submission guidelines posted on the venue’s website, listed in a box near the table of contents or inside the front cover, or in a newspaper’s editorial section.